Guangrui-best/EE599-final-project/README_report.md

 std::pair<double, std::vector<std::vector<std::string>>> TravellingTrojan(
       std::vector<std::string> &location_ids);
 ```
-- Create an adjacent matrix with row and columns be locations reindexed id.
+- Create an adjacent matrix with row and columns to be locations reindexed id.
 Perform DFS to try all permutations of the path and find the minimum cost.
-Return the minimum cost and the corresponding path.
+For each time when we get a better path, we will push back this path to our final result.
+Return the minimum cost and the result vector.
-- Time Complexity: O(n!), where n is the number of nodes in the input
+- Time Complexity: O(n!), where n is the number of nodes in the input.
 ```c++
 double TSP_helper(std::vector<std::vector<double>> &adjMatrix, std::vector<std::vector<int>> &results_idx,
       std::vector<int> &location_idx, int start, int curr, double &min_cost,